Le Condottière: Structure

 The novel is narrated in multiple voices, jumping from the first person (soliloquy) to the second (self-interpellation) or third (novelistic narration).
 It also varies in verb tenses, sometimes referring to the present, sometimes to the past and sometimes to the future.

 The work is divided into fourteen unnumbered sections.
 The first of these are mainly concerned with the dizzying thoughts of the protagonist, an artist who plans to escape from his basement-prison.
 After he manages to escape, towards the middle of the book, a more leisurely dialogue or interrogation between the protagonist and an interlocutor takes place, interrupted only by a first-person confession by the protagonist or by the aforementioned changes in the narrator's voice.

 Plot

-Gaspard Winckler is a remarkable thirty-three year old French forger of paintings, who since 1947 and for twelve years has forged more than a hundred paintings by various famous painters.
+The story centers around Gaspard Winckler, who is a remarkable thirty-three year old French forger of paintings, who since 1947 and for twelve years has forged more than a hundred paintings by various famous painters.

 Like many others, I have descended into hell and, like some, I came out in part.

 — Michel Leiris, First epigraph of the book.

 I will first recall the things which, received by the senses, I formerly held to be true, and the grounds on which my belief rested; then I will examine the reasons which have compelled me, later on, to call them into question.
 And, lastly, I will consider what I must now believe.